Turfgrass Epistemology

 Diagnostic Criteria for Turfgrass Bullshit Disorder:https://drive.google.com/file/d/1Y_GeVPQ237pzm0ImTP4eVij6I9D0PHPn/view

-Subscribe for more long-form turfgrass science discussions, peer-reviewed paper breakdowns, and practical explanations focused on how we know what we know in turfgrass management.
+Subscribe for more turfgrass science, irrigation research, and evidence-based golf course management discussions focused on how we know what we know.

 #Turfgrass #SoilScience #LawnCare #GolfCourseManagement #TurfgrassScience #SoilFertility #CriticalThinking #TurfTok #TurfgrassEpistemology #EvidenceBased #LawnCareTips